 A content audit is a way to make sure that the information on your website is valuable and easy to understand.
-This helps you find out what’s missing from your site, fix any mistakes, and organize all of it so readers can easily access it.
+This helps you find out what’s missing from your site, fix any mistakes, and organize it so readers can easily access it.

-An examination of the topics covered on a website is designed to improve the overall quality of that site.
+Examining the topics covered on a website is designed to improve the overall quality of that site.

 A detailed examination of what your website contains, how it’s organized, and identifies the strengths and weaknesses.

 An audit is a way to identify the strengths and weaknesses of your website.
 It also lets you see which pages are performing well and which need improvement.

 A content audit is an activity that helps you identify the goals and objectives of your website.
 It also determines which pages on your site provide value to visitors and how they can be used to achieve these goals.

 How to Run an Advanced Content Audit for Your Website